Proclus01/megaprompter/README.md

-# Megaprompter, MegaDiagnose, and MegaTest
+# Megaprompter, MegaDiagnose, MegaTest, and MegaDoc

-Three companion CLIs for working with real project trees:
+Three companion CLIs for working with real project trees, plus a documentation-oriented agent feed:

 - megaprompt: Generate a single, copy-paste-friendly megaprompt from your source code and essential configs (tests included).
 - megadiagnose: Scan your project with language-appropriate tools, collect errors/warnings, and emit an XML/JSON diagnostic summary plus a ready-to-use fix prompt.